s-n-g/battery-alert/README.md

 ### Requirements

+*battery-all* depends on GNU make for its configuration.

+Other programs it depends on are:

 1. **bash** - Well, it is a **bash** script, after all
 2. **coreutils** - The basic file, shell and text manipulation
 3. **sed** - GNU stream editor